-A key feature of the programme is the learning experience.
-The programme provides shared learning from peers, benchmarking against other organisations and networking with the wide range of contributors, together providing a rich learning environment.
+A key feature of the programme is the collaborative learning experience.
+The programme facilitates shared learning between peers, benchmarking against other organisations, and networking with the extensive range of contributors, together providing a rich learning environment.

 The overall goal of the programme is to challenge, stretch and stimulate current and future leaders both to achieve academic excellence and to build their capacity to bring about positive change for sustainability.
 In particular, the programme aims to:

 Additional benefits include: gaining full access to the University Library, including borrowing rights and electronic resources; membership of a Cambridge College; and membership of the University Centre, which continues after completion of the course.

 The programme is delivered at a range of venues across Cambridge, ensuring that participants experience the breadth of resources that the University has to offer.
 This includes lectures at the associated departments and dinners in historic colleges.